Alcohol Treatment for DUI

 How Alcohol Treatment for a DUI Works

 In all 50 states, driving under the influence (DUI) is defined as getting behind the wheel with a recorded blood alcohol content (BAC) of 0.08 percent or higher.
-DUI charges come with fines and a revocation of the driver’s license.
+A DUI charge can come with fines, loss of license and/or automobile, jail time and/or court ordered addiction treatment.
 Those who want to drive again typically need to complete some form of addiction treatment, which may include medical detox, rehab, and support group work.

 Table of Contents